jimmykallhagen/Nordix/README.md

 ---

+### Nordix Package Search Tools

+ - Enhanced package search utilities for Arch Linux that provide a cleaner, more informative output than the default pacman -Ss and paru -Ss commands.

 ## To Do
 Everything takes so much time, once you start documenting everything.
 This list is not complete, as I will have to spend as much time writing the list as fixing it.